Braves vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryan Weathers takes the mound for the San Diego Padres on Monday at PETCO Park against Ronald Acuna Jr. and the Atlanta Braves.
-First pitch is at 9:40 PM ET for the first game of a three-game series.
+Ronald Acuna Jr. and the Atlanta Braves play Xander Bogaerts and the San Diego Padres at PETCO Park on Tuesday.
+First pitch is at 9:40 PM ET.

-Bookmakers list the Braves as -150 favorites on the moneyline, while giving the underdog Padres +125 moneyline odds to win.
-An 8.5-run over/under is set for this matchup.
+Bookmakers list the Braves as -135 favorites on the moneyline, while giving the underdog Padres +115 moneyline odds.
+The over/under is 7.5 runs for this game (with -105 odds to go over and -115 odds on the under).

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.